McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 ## Behind the boilerplate CSS {#boilerplate-bg}

 A quick aside while we're dealing with Tailwind's boilerplate CSS.
-Base, Components, and Utilities are CSS precedence layers.
-Now, CSS has [its own `@layer` feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), but this is a bit different.
+Base, Components, and Utilities are "layers" - looking at the [tailwind docs](https://tailwindcss.com/docs/functions-and-directives){target="_blank"}: "Directives are custom Tailwind-specific at-rules you can use in your CSS that offer special functionality for Tailwind CSS projects."
+How/if Tailwind's `@layer` differs from [vanilla CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer){target="_blank"} i do not know.
 Here's what Tailwind contributes to these layers:

 * `base` is a slim set of [base styles](https://tailwindcss.com/docs/preflight){target="_blank"}.
 It aims to reset styles to reasonable and consistent defaults.
 Excluding this is handy when you want to see *only* what Tailwind is generating based on what it sees in your `content` and similar demo/troubleshooting scenarios.
 * `components` - as far as i know, [`container`](https://tailwindcss.com/docs/container){target="_blank"} is the only thing Tailwind outputs here (if you use it).
 Plugins can add add styles here (or elsewhere) though.